rastringer/rastringer.github.io/blockchain_articles/medication-tracker.md

 [image5]: images/image5.PNG "Updated Ledger"

-This write up accompanies a sample application that serves as an example of how we might employ blockchain technology to address the significant problem of prescription medication abuse in the U.S.
+This article accompanies a (sample application)(https://github.com/rastringer/medication-blockchain) that serves as an example of how we might employ blockchain technology to address the significant problem of prescription medication abuse in the U.S.

 ### The problem